mqs-ch/json-api-docker-learn/README.md

 ## Plans
 + Add new category from API ('/todos', 'photos', 'albums')
-+ find out how to fix work with '/comments'
++ Find out how to fix work with '/comments'

+## About Dockerfile
++ python v.3.10 slim with module "requests"
++ requests v.2.31.0